UTAH FAFSA HELP

 - If your parents will not provide information, you can still complete the FAFSA.
 However, you will need to indicate that you are applying for an Unsubsidized Student Loan only.

-What do I do if my parents did not file their taxes?
+What do I do if a required contributor did not file taxes?

-- First, check if your parents were required to file their taxes based on income thresholds.
-To do this, review the IRS Publication 17, page 6, Table 1-1 to see the income cutoff for filing taxes.
+- First, check if a required contributor was required to file their taxes based on income thresholds.
+To do this, review the IRS Publication to see the income cutoff for filing taxes.

-- If your parents are required to file taxes but haven’t done so, you won’t qualify for any type of FAFSA aid, including unsubsidized loans, until they file their 2023 tax returns.
+- If a required contributor is required to file taxes but hasn’t done so, you won’t qualify for any type of FAFSA aid, including unsubsidized loans, until the applicable tax returns are completed.

 If I change my Date of Birth (DOB) on the FAFSA, will that change my submission date?